Not giving up but letting go and renewing a sense of purpose

 With the schools being closed and no other outlets outside of the home available due to the war, I’ve been stretched thin emotionally.

 Usually I’m allotted additional babysitting hours during the summer or holiday months from the foster care agency.
-Since the kids being home because of the war, I requested additional hours, but this time was told I could have only a minimal number of hours for the entire month for all three kids combined, with the explanation that implied that I didn’t need the hours.
-I told the social worker it’s very frustrating and invalidating to be told that and I wonder if they understand the reality of living with emotionally needy and intense children.
+Since the kids can’t go to school because of the war, I requested additional hours, but this time was told I could have only a minimal number of hours, with the explanation that implied that I didn’t deserve more.
+I told the social worker I understand if they don’t have the funding now because everyone wants extra hours, but it’s very frustrating and invalidating to get the response I did, and I wonder if they understand the reality of living with emotionally needy and intense children.

 I reminded her that we committed to what we were told would be involved, but more and more continues to be demanded of us without any additional support or even understanding of the difficulty of what we’re being asked to do being recognized.

-She responded that she genuinely understands and any time it’s too much for us, I can tell her and they’ll rehome the twins.
+She responded that she genuinely understands and any time it’s too much for us, I can tell her and they’ll rehome the twins (the likely placement would be to an institution).

 I don’t know if the intention was to be reassuring – this is the second time I was told this, the first was after the harassment from the guardian ad litem – but I really wasn’t happy with this response.